joselcaguilar/azure-openai-ha/README.md

 1. Browse to your Home Assistant instance.
 2. In the sidebar click on [Settings -> Devices & Services](https://my.home-assistant.io/redirect/integrations/).
-3. FInd the Azure Open AI Conversation integration and click 'Options'
+3. Find the Azure Open AI Conversation integration and click 'Configure'

 Options available (same as built-in OpenAI conversation):
-- **Prompt:**
+- **Instructions:**
 The starting text for the AI language model to generate new text from.
 This text can include information about your Home Assistant instance, devices, and areas and is written using [Home Assistant Templating](https://www.home-assistant.io/docs/configuration/templating).

 - **Model:** The name of the GPT language model deployed for text generation (i.e.- `my-gpt35-model`).
 You can find more details on the available models in the [Azure OpenAI Documentation](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models#finding-what-models-are-available).
 If you are having issues using an assistant that uses this integration please check this model is the model you actually deployed.

-- Maximum Tokens to Return in Response
+- **Maximum Tokens to Return in Response**
 The maximum number of words or "tokens" that the AI model should generate in its completion of the prompt.
 For more information, see the [Azure OpenAI Completion Documentation](https://learn.microsoft.com/azure/cognitive-services/openai/overview#tokens).

 - **Temperature:** A value that determines the level of creativity and risk-taking the model should use when generating text.
 A higher temperature means the model is more likely to generate unexpected results, while a lower temperature results in more deterministic results.
 See the [Azure OpenAI Completion Documentation](https://learn.microsoft.com/azure/cognitive-services/openai/how-to/completions) for more information.